jxnwxx/tp/docs/UserGuide.md

 Welcome to **DoctorBase**, a desktop app for managing patient records and appointments quickly and accurately.

-DoctorBase is designed for **doctors and small clinics** who prefer typing fast commands instead of clicking through menus.
+DoctorBase is designed for **solo medical practitioners** who prefer typing fast commands instead of clicking through menus.
-With simple commands and instant results, you can add patients, schedule appointments, search records, and view your daily schedule — all in one place, without needing internet access.
+With simple commands, you can add patients, schedule appointments, search records, and view your upcoming schedule — all in one place.

 ---
 # Table of Contents